mounikasangana0126/mounikasangana0126/README.md

 - 📚 Currently exploring the world of coding
 - 🌱 Constantly learning and building
 - 💻 Let's connect and create together
-- 👯 I’m looking to collaborate on dsa, Node JS,React JS
+- 👯 I’m looking to collaborate on DSA, React JS, Django
 - 📫 How to reach me https://www.linkedin.com/in/sri-satya-mounika-sangana-60a718215/

 # 🛠 &nbsp;Tech Stack